 Who can have surgery to remove pancreatic cancer?

-Pancreatic cancer that can be removed by surgery is called resectable (operable) cancer.
-You may be able to have surgery to completely remove the cancer if:
+You may be able to have surgery to remove pancreatic cancer if:

 Sometimes the surgeon may start the operation, but find that it’s not possible to remove the cancer.
 This may happen because:

 Speak to your doctor or nurse about whether surgery is an option for you, and whether you will have chemotherapy and radiotherapy.
 You can also speak to our specialist nurses on our free Support Line with any questions about your treatment.